Shadmannn/debian_shell_and_bash_scripts/README.md

-# Collection of useful shell scripts for Linux systems.
+# Collection of useful shell/bash scripts for Linux systems.

 ---